greentechdev/source/content/data/air-quality-measurements.md

     "uom": "µg/m3",
     ...
     ```
     Now let's get the data for this timeseries (ID = 59) and plot it on a chart.
-We'll use the "timespan"-parameter to limit the results to a day back from now.
+We'll use the "timespan"-parameter to limit the results to a year back from now.
 This example uses the ChartJS-library.

     ```js
     //Create from and to-dates for the "timespan" API-parameter var toDate = new Date();
     var fromDate = new Date();
-    fromDate.setDate(toDate.getDate() - 1);
+    fromDate.setDate(toDate.getDate() - 365);
+    toDate.setDate(toDate.getDate() - 364);

     //Create URL for our timeseries and with the create timespan dates var url = "https://datavardluft.smhi.se/52North/api/v1/timeseries/59/getData?timespan=" + fromDate.toISOString() + "/" + toDate.toISOString();